C0PEP0D/otto/README.md

 missing dependencies will be automatically installed.

 Optional: OTTO requires `ffmpeg` to make videos.
 If `ffmpeg` is not installed, OTTO will save video frames as images instead.

-Note: while most of OTTO is platform-independent, OTTO has been developed for Unix-based systems and some features are not available on Windows.

 ### Conda users